edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/custom_connector.md

 - `envPort` - The environment variable name for port (if it is available).
 Default value is `PORT`.
 Note: many frameworks use `PORT` as the default environment variable name for port. {{ PRODUCT }} will pass the port value to your app via the environment variable specified here
 - `buildCommand` - The build command of your app.
 Default value is empty string.
 Build command is used when you run `{{ FULL_CLI_NAME }} build` command.
 - `devCommand` - The dev command of your app.
 Default value is empty string.
 Dev command is used when you run `{{ FULL_CLI_NAME }} dev` command.
-- `devReadyMessageOrTimeout` - The dev ready message or timeout value in seconds to wait.
+- `devReadyMessageOrTimeout` - A message to be printed when dev server is ready or timeout value in seconds to wait.
 Default value is `0`.